Matiasus/HD44780/README.md

 ```c
 void HD44780_CursorOff (void)
 ```
 Turn off the cursor.
-Cursor will not be hide but display will be on.
+Cursor will be hide but display will be on.

 ### HD44780_CursorBlink
 ```c